 - Pupils vote for their class councillors and experience a democratic system where school council representatives share their views on school improvement and what they would do to make the school a better place.

-- Investors in Pupils’ 5 areas of focus are behaviour, attendance, classroom management, induction and learning.
-These encourage ownership of a child’s own learning and the opportunity to vote for changes within their classroom.
+- We encourage ownership of a child’s own learning and the opportunity to vote for changes within their classroom.

 - Pupils at Hexthorpe Primary School are encouraged to become good citizens who can contribute positively to their local community.
-In Circle Time we teach respect and the rights and responsibilities of being a member of our society.
+We teach respect and the rights and responsibilities of being a member of our society.

-- Our PSHE topics on Anti-Bullyng teach pupils to accept responsibility for poor choices in their attitude to learning the difference between right and wrong.
+- Our PSHE topics on Anti-Bullying teach pupils to accept responsibility for poor choices in their attitude to learning the difference between right and wrong.

 - Our extra curriculum clubs and wider opportunities allow pupils the freedom to make choices safely.